PaloAltoNetworks/twistlock-defender-helm/README.md

 The file downloaded will be called **twistlock-defender-helm.tar.gz**.
 Inside of this compressed folder you need to extract the file **values.yaml** which will help as reference for the deployment.

 ## Handling External Secrets (optional)
-To store the secrets related to the defender deployment in a External Secrets Managment system, use the following process:
+To store the secrets related to the defender deployment in a Secrets Managment System, use the following process:

 ### Install External Secrets Operator
 Install the External Secrets Operator with the following commands